 Not literally, no one stole it from you but it was consumed without your notice.
 We use modern OSes and software which are byte-hungry.
 They post ads, redirect pages and load some alien stuff (cache) on our devices.
 After all these, there is a hunger king too, the operating system.
 The OS also consume lots of data in terms of updates, location services, and auto-update apps.
 Here is our hit list of byte burglars;

 - The data hungry browsers

 - Updates and location services

-Although pro users can figure this out but a beginners are fooled.
+Although pro users can figure this out beginners are fooled.
 Few games on Android start loading the stuff without notice and few of them tempt users with their size and later run online which again scores position in blind spot bytes.
-It doesn’t just end here, few apps keep on running background and at an interval they come up with an ad on notification panel and this happens because it was you who launched this app few hours ago.
+It doesn’t just end here, few apps keep on running background and at an interval, they come up with an ad on the notification panel and this happens because it was you who launched this app a few hours ago.